-Experiential education includes both internships and service learning opportunities.
+Experiential education includes academic courses, internships, and service learning opportunities.
 These opportunities provide students with the experience of combining academic work and experience outside of the classroom.
 Students learn through participation and reflection.
 In exchange, the students add value to the organizations that co-sponsor these learning experiences.
 These personalized learning endeavors are a specialty of the College.